Summer

 Recommended Instruments

 These violin outfits can be purchased from Waltons Music at 5% discounts for students enrolled in the course.
-Wolf Forte Secondo Shoulder Rests (€36.95) can also be purchased from Waltons Music at a 5% discount.
-If you would like to obtain a discount, please contact Waltons with your instrument choice and include a scan or photo of your course payment receipt.
+We also recommend that you get a Wolf Forte Secondo Shoulder Rest (€42.50), and a music stand (we recommend the the Apextone AP-3505 Music Stand, €39.99) is also very useful.
+Both of these can also be purchased from Waltons Music at 5% discounts.
+If you would like to obtain a discount, please contact Waltons with your instrument and/or accessory choice and include a scan or photo of your course payment receipt.

 What happens after the course?